mwvgroup/Pitt-Google-Broker/notes/pubsub-tutorial.md

 - Click **CREATE CREDENTIALS** along the top and select **Service account key** as your option.
 - If you haven't created a service account, you'll need to select **New service account** and fill in the relevant information.

 > Note: I used "Role > Project > Owner" to get "full permissions", but this may not be the best option in the future.
+Recently, I tried "Pub/Sub > Pub/Sub Editor" with equally good results for the service account.
+This allows them to "Modify topics and subscriptions, publish and consume messages."

 > Note: The service account has an associated "name", of sorts, that follows an email address format.
 It goes: `SERVICE_ACCOUNT_NAME@PROJECT_ID.iam.gserviceaccount.com`, where you set the SERVICE\_ACCOUNT\_NAME and the PROJECT\_ID is listed in the JSON file.
 The PROJECT\_ID is not the same as the project number.
 This email address is also listed in the JSON file as "client\_email".